Cobalt Networks: History

 On November 5, 1999, the company became a public company via an initial public offering.
 Its stock price rose as much as 618% above its $22/share initial price.

-On March 23, 2000, the company announced the acquisition of Chilisoft from Charlie Crystle for 1.15 million shares of Cobalt common stock, then valued at $69.9 million.
+On March 23, 2000, the company announced the acquisition of Chilisoft for 1.15 million shares of Cobalt common stock, then valued at $69.9 million.

 In September 2000, Sun Microsystems announced the acquisition of the company for $2 billion in stock.
 The acquisition was completed on December 7, 2000.
 Many disgruntled engineers left the company in the months following the acquisition.

-In December 2003, Sun shut down the Cobalt product line.
+In December 2003, Sun shut down the Cobalt product line,with the dual-processor Raq 550 being its last appliance server.